 Forty seconds, that’s how long.
 We do arrangements using cotinus rhus, dianthus barbatus and physalis – smoke bush, ‘green trick’ and physalis to you – while Judith fills us in on balance, proportions, colour and texture.
 She gives us enough practical tips to make us budding experts.
 Plus, we get our formal floral arrangement to take home.

-£150, includes breakfast, taxi from New Covent Garden and your one floral arrangement. includes Professional Business Course (13-24 August) and Introduction to Floristry (28-30 August).
+£150, includes breakfast, taxi from New Covent Garden and your one floral arrangement.
+One day taster class costs £198.

 By Appointment Only Design